Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control: Introduction

 \section{Introduction}

-With the combination of Artificial Neural Networks (ANNs), Reinforcement Learning (RL) has emerged as a cornerstone of modern artificial intelligence, achieving excellent results in various fields, including game playing \citep{Atari,Go,Mnih2015HumanlevelCT}, autonomous driving \citep{autodrive1,autodrive2,autodrive3} and large language model training \citep{llm1,llm2,llm3}.
-Among these, continuous control problems have attracted significant research attention because of their close alignment with real-world scenarios and their strong connection to embodied AI and robotic applications \citep{robot1,robot2,robot3}.
-However, strict power budgets and computational constraints in some edge devices, such as drones, wearables, and IoT sensors, limit the deployment of ANN-based RL algorithms \citep{SNNadvantage,SDDPG,SNNadvantage2}.
+Reinforcement Learning (RL), combined with Artificial Neural Networks (ANNs), has become a cornerstone of modern artificial intelligence, achieving remarkable success in diverse domains such as game playing~\citep{Atari,Go,Mnih2015HumanlevelCT}, autonomous driving~\citep{autodrive1,autodrive2,autodrive3}, and large language model training~\citep{llm1,llm2,llm3}.
+Among these, continuous control problems have drawn particular attention due to their close alignment with real-world robotic and embodied AI applications~\citep{robot1,robot2,robot3}.
+However, the high computational cost and power demands of ANN-based RL algorithms limit their deployment on edge devices such as drones, wearables, and IoT sensors~\citep{SNNadvantage,SDDPG,SNNadvantage2}.

-Inspired by biological neural systems, Spiking Neural Networks (SNNs) offer sparse and event-driven computation for ultra-low latency and energy consumption on neuromorphic hardwares \citep{debole2019truenorth, davies2018loihi}.
-This efficiency is especially vital for the deployment on resource-constrained edge devices \citep{SNNadvantage2}.
-Recently, there has been increasing attention to integrate SNNs with continuous control RL algorithms through the hybrid framework \citep{SDDPG,popSAN,BPT_SAN,ILC_SAN,MDC_SAN,noisySAN}, where the spiking actor network (SAN) is co-trained with the ANN critic network by Spatial-temporal Backpropagation \citep{STBP}, as shown in Fig.\ref{fig:big_fig}(b).
-With specific hyper-parameters settings, SAN has the potential to outperform ANNs in solving challenging continuous control problems.
+Inspired by biological neural systems, Spiking Neural Networks (SNNs) offer sparse, event-driven computation with ultra-low latency and energy consumption on neuromorphic hardware~\citep{debole2019truenorth,davies2018loihi}.
+These properties make SNNs attractive for RL applications on resource-constrained edge devices~\citep{SNNadvantage2}.
+Recent works have attempted to integrate SNNs into continuous-control RL algorithms via hybrid frameworks~\citep{SDDPG,popSAN,BPT_SAN,ILC_SAN,MDC_SAN}, where a spiking actor network (SAN) is co-trained with an ANN critic using Spatio-Temporal Backpropagation (STBP)~\citep{STBP,fang2021incorporating}, as illustrated in Fig.~\ref{fig:big_fig}(b).
+With well-chosen hyperparameters, such frameworks have shown that SNNs can approach or even surpass the performance of ANNs in some tasks.

-However, in these works, SNNs are simply retrofitted into existing ANN-centric RL frameworks, without modifications to the RL algorithms.
-Since ANN and SNN exhibit different dynamics and characteristics, it is doubtful whether the RL algorithms designed for ANNs are suitable for SNNs. \textbf{Are there any mismatches between the discrete dynamics of SNNs and the continuous control RL algorithms?}
+However, most of these studies simply retrofit SNNs into existing ANN-centric RL frameworks without adapting the algorithms to SNN dynamics.
+Since ANNs and SNNs exhibit fundamentally different computational characteristics, it remains unclear \textbf{whether RL algorithms designed for continuous, differentiable activations are well-suited for discrete, event-driven networks}.